awsdocs/amazon-workmail-administration-guide/doc_source/domain_verification.md

 ## Troubleshooting domain verification<a name="domain-verification-issues"></a>

-For help troubleshooting domain verification, see the following list\.
+For help troubleshooting domain verification, see the following suggestions:
-+ **Your DNS service does not allow underscores in TXT record names ** – You can omit `_amazonses` from the TXT record name\.
++ **Your DNS service does not allow underscores in TXT record names** – You can omit `_amazonses` from the TXT record name\.
-+ **You want to verify the same domain multiple times and you can't have multiple TXT records with the same name ** – You might need to verify your domain name more than once because you're sending from multiple AWS accounts using the same domain in the same Region\.
++ **You want to verify the same domain multiple times and you can't have multiple TXT records with the same name** – You might need to verify your domain name more than once because you're sending from multiple AWS accounts using the same domain in the same Region\.
 If your DNS service does not allow you to have multiple TXT records with the same name, there are two workarounds\.
 The first workaround, if your DNS service allows it, is to assign multiple values to the TXT record\.
 For example, if your DNS is managed by Amazon Route 53, you can set up multiple values for the same TXT record as follows:

   1. In the Route 53 console, choose the `_amazonses` TXT record that you added when you verified your domain in the first Region\.